Migushthe2nd/MemesVBS/README.md

 # MemesVBS
 As easy as opening starter.bat on any computer.
-Some virus scan software will see this as a harmfull file.
+Some anti-virus software will detect this as a harmfull file.